soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [Learn to Code by Doing - Code School](https://www.codeschool.com/) - Learn to code in the comfort of your browser with video tutorials, programming challenges, and screencasts.

 * [Learn Web Design, Web Development, and More | Treehouse](https://teamtreehouse.com/)

+--

+* [[GitHub] lowescott / learning-tools](https://github.com/lowescott/learning-tools) - A collection of tools and files for learning new technologies